sahlet-official/userlog/Specification/Specification.md

 ?.
 User story.<br>
 Windows background.<br>

-?.
-User story.<br>
+10. User story.<br>
 Confirmation clear log window.<br>
-As a user, I want to have an option to clear the log throw the confirmation window to be able to confirm or cancel the action.
+As a user, I want to have an option to clear the log throw the confirmation window to be able to confirm or cancel the action.<br>
    - Acceptance criteria:
      - In the window, there should be a question "Are you sure you want to clear the log?" without quotes
      - In the window there should be two options that the user can select: